-In the event that the investigation determines or preliminarily determines that a Senate faculty respondent is responsible for violating the SVSH Policy, the Chancellor or
+In the event that the investigation determines or preliminarily determines that a respondent is responsible for violating the SVSH Policy, the respondent's supervisor or other appropriate administrative authority will propose a decision regarding how to resolve the matter.
+The proposal must be submitted to the Chancellor's designee for review and approval.

-Chancellor's designee will engage the campus Peer Review Committee to advise on appropriate resolution.